bablokb/jasper-install/Readme.md

 depends on the speed of your internet connection, the speed of your SD-card, overclocking and the number of configured modules.
-Also, installation time is much faster on a model 2, since the compilations of the source modules uses all four available processors.
+Also, installation time is much faster on a model 2, since the compilations of the source modules use all four available processors.

 Running Raspbian off of an HDD/SDD speeds things up by about 5% for the model1 and by 50% for model2.
 Search the web for instructions on how to move